-Yoga Philosophy, Lifestyle and Ethics: Includes the study of yoga philosohies (such as the Yoga Sutras, Hatha Yoga Pradipika and Bhagavad Gita), yoga lifestyle (concepts of dharma and karma), and ethics of yoga.
+Yoga Humanities: Includes the study of yoga philosohies (such as the Yoga Sutras, Hatha Yoga Pradipika and Bhagavad Gita), yoga lifestyle (concepts of dharma and karma), and ethics of yoga.
 Understanding the value of teaching yoga as a service and being of service to others (seva).

 9 Month Teacher Training- One Weekend a month